-The Agile method outlines the best practices for organizing projects, based on the 4 values and 12 Agile software development principles documented in the Agile Manifesto.
-You may have seen comparisons for Scum vs. Agile.
-The definition of Scrum is “a framework for project management that emphasizes teamwork, accountability and iterative progress toward a well-defined goal.”
-In other words, Scrum is a framework that you can use to implement these Agile principles, values, and best practices.
+The Agile method outlines the best practices for organizing projects based on the four values and 12 Agile software development principles documented in the Agile Manifesto.
+You may have seen comparisons between Scrum and Agile.
+The definition of Scrum is “a framework for project management that emphasizes teamwork, accountability, and iterative progress toward a well-defined goal.”
+Scrum is a framework that you can use to implement these Agile principles, values, and best practices.

-To better understand Agile vs. Scrum, you can think of Scrum as a guideline for how to adopt the Agile approach to project management.
+To better understand Agile vs. Scrum, you can think of Scrum as a guideline for adopting the Agile approach to project management.
 Scrum provides the rules, roles, events, tools, and artifacts necessary for successfully adopting an Agile mindset.

-The main difference between Agile and Scrum is: Agile is the process you want to achieve, and Scrum is a tool for its success.
-Often you will hear Scrum and Agile used interchangeably, as Scrum is the most popular framework for Agile.
+The main difference between Agile and Scrum is that Agile is the process you want to achieve, and Scrum is a tool for its success.
+You will often hear Scrum and Agile used interchangeably, as Scrum is the most popular framework for Agile.
 However, it’s not the only framework you can implement to plan and run an Agile project.

-Agile methodology project management and waterfall project management are 2 of the more popular methods for organizing projects.
-When determining how to plan and run your next project, you’ll likely start by comparing Agile vs. waterfall project management to determine which is more suitable.
+Agile methodology project management and Waterfall project management are two of the more popular methods for organizing projects.
+When determining how to plan and run your next project, you’ll likely start by comparing Agile and Waterfall project management to determine which is more suitable.

-Waterfall is a more traditional approach to project management, which involves a linear project flow.
-It’s best for clearly defined projects which have definitive timelines and well-defined deliverables at the beginning.
-In other words, if your major project constraints are well understood and documented, waterfall is likely your best option.
+Waterfall is a more traditional approach to project management, involving a linear project flow.
+It’s best for clearly defined projects with definitive timelines and well-defined deliverables from the outset.
+In other words, if your major project constraints are well understood and documented, Waterfall is likely your best option.

-Agile, on the other hand, was created to handle projects where the major constraints are not well understood.
+Conversely, Agile was created to handle projects where the primary constraints are not well understood.

-When deciding between waterfall project management vs. Agile, it should ultimately come down to the maturity of your end product and how well you understand the project outcomes and requirements in the initiation phase of the project.
+When deciding between Waterfall project management and Agile, it should ultimately come down to your end product’s maturity and how well you understand the project’s outcomes and requirements in the initiation phase.